wamasoo23/wamasoo23/README.md

 - 👋 Hi, I’m @wamasoo23
 - 👀 I’m interested in coding: all languages
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning R, python, react,c++,
 - 💞️ I’m looking to collaborate on any programming project
 - 📫 How to reach me: @wamasoo23
 - 😄 Pronouns: ...